Can I Get a Rebate on My Car Insurance Because We’ve Been Ordered to Stay Home in the COVID-19 Pandemic?

 Some states have already issued leniency guidelines, and auto carriers have indicated that they’ll adjust their timelines to either meet or exceed state-specific requirements.
 Many big car insurance companies are helping Michigan residents during the COVID-19 pandemic by providing some percentage discounts on car insurance premiums.

 In addition to driving less, many Michigan residents staying at home may be working less or have been laid off.
 Many are suffering financial hardship during the COVID-19 pandemic and may have difficulty paying their insurance premiums or filing claims on time.
 To help ease the burden, several big auto insurers have announced they will provide discounts to their customers for April and May.
 Only one major auto insurance company is providing a one-time check in a set dollar amount (American Family Insurance Company).

-Also, in Michigan, the State Department of Insurance and Financial Services “strongly encourages insurers to provide their insureds with at least a 60-day grace period to pay insurance premiums so that insurance policies are not cancelled for nonpayment of premium.”
-This recommendation from the State asks that “regardless of the line of coverage,” insurers “consider flexibility” to help Michigan’s insureds avoid financial issues if they are unable to pay insurance premiums or file claims on time.
+Also, in Michigan, the State Department of Insurance and Financial Services “strongly encourages insurers to provide their insureds with at least a 60-day grace period to pay insurance premiums so that insurance policies are not canceled for nonpayment of premium.”
+This recommendation from the State asks that “regardless of the line of coverage,” insurers have “considerable flexibility” to help Michigan’s insureds avoid financial issues if they are unable to pay insurance premiums or file claims on time.
 The Director requests insurance companies make adjustments to claim filing deadlines for those who may have difficulty in providing timely notice of their claim.
-So, there’s some good news for paying your car insurance.
+So, there’s some good news about for paying your car insurance.